BIGGESTBADDESTUGMANIAFAN/Numdum/README.md

 ## Keywords
 Numdum includes the following keywords:

-	SET
+	SET TO
-	ADD
+	ADD AND
- 	SUB
+ 	SUB AND
-	MUL
+	MUL AND
-	DIV
- 	TO
-	AND
+	DIV AND
  	INPUT
 	INPUTR
  	OUTPUT